zebrunner/javascript-agent-nightwatch/README.md

     };
 ```

-2. Specify the path to `commands` folder in the `nightwatch.conf.json` file for the `custom_commands_path` property.
+2. Specify the path to the `commands` folder in the `nightwatch.conf.json` file for the `custom_commands_path` property.
-3. Use created command in the tests:
+3. Use the newly created command in the tests:

 ```js
     const { CurrentTest } = require("@zebrunner/javascript-agent-nightwatch");